Go to Reviews.org AU Edition

 Sling TV has three inexpensive packages: Sling Orange, Sling Blue, and Sling Orange + Blue.

-Sling Orange and Sling Blue are each $35 per month, which is an excellent price.
+Sling Orange and Sling Blue are each $40 per month, which is an excellent price as the average price of live TV streaming services is double that.
 The difference is in the channels.

-Sling Blue has about 47, including Fox News, MSNBC, Nick Jr., TBS, and USA.
+Sling Blue has about 41, including FOX News, MSNBC, Nick Jr., TBS, and USA.
 So we encourage you to check out the channel lineups of both to find out which package is the best for you and your family.

 The Orange + Blue plan, on the other hand, gives you all of the channels in Sling Orange and Sling Blue in one package for $15 more.

-But keep in mind, Sling TV is NOT ideal for live sports fans.
-With the most expensive plan, you get only seven sports channels.
-If you are willing to spend $15 more, you can get access to 16 sports channels with YouTube TV or over 20 with fuboTV.
+But keep in mind, Sling TV is NOT ideal for sports fans.
+With the most expensive plan, you get only seven sports channels (if you include TNT for NBA games).
+If you are willing to spend $15—$20 more, you can get access to 16 sports channels with YouTube TV or over 20 with fuboTV.

 What we don’t like about Sling TV